nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 4. Class Participation is currently limited to being true or false for each tutorial session.
 We plan to allow Class Participation to be an enum level instead, such as `NONE`, `MINIMAL`, `SUFFICIENT`, `ACTIVE`, `VERY_ACTIVE` etc. to allow for better representation of student's efforts in class.
 5. Users currently can only search for basic student information.
 We plan to allow users to search based on class information in the future.
 For example, users can search for students with a certain grade or attendance percentage.
 6. The lookup command currently does not check for invalid fields.
 We plan to add field validation to the lookup command in the future.
+7. The comment command doesn't support handling long strings (exact length depends on the size of the user's screen) as it might get cut off.
+We plan to allow users to add comments of any length that will not get cut off in the future.